itsmestefanjay/subtraction-game/README.md

   - Make sure to add them BEFORE the -jar option

 ### About game modes
-- The _standard mode_ mplements a random amount of sticks to be drawn by the computer
+- The _standard mode_ implements a random amount of sticks to be drawn by the computer
 - The _expert mode_ is just a simple implementation of Bouton's strategy where the winning strategy is to remove sticks = `stake % (maxDraw + 1)` or sticks = `maxDraw` if the result would be 0.